LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 	</security-role>
 </authorization-roles>
 ```
-please notice that a user with at least batchSubmitter role should be used for batch-user of bulkdata.json.
+Please notice that a user with at least batchSubmitter role should be used for batch-user of bulkdata.json.

 By default, in-memory derby database is used for persistence of the JavaBatch Jobs.
 Instruction is also provided in "Configuring a Liberty Datasource with API Key" section of the DB2OnCloudSetup guide to configure DB2 service in IBM Clouds as JavaBatch persistence store.
 Liberty JavaBath framework creates the Database, DB schema and tables automatically by default for both approaches.

 For more information about liberty JavaBatch configuration, please refer to [IBM WebSphere Liberty Java Batch White paper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/webindex/wp102544).

 ## 4.11 CADF audit logging service
 The CADF audit logging service pushs FHIR server audit events for FHIR operations in [Cloud Auditing Data Federation (CADF)]( https://www.dmtf.org/standards/cadf) standard format to IBM Cloud Event Streams service, these FHIR operations include create, read, update, delete, version read, history, search, validate, custom operation, meta and bundle, these operations are mapped to CADF actions as following: